 She grins like a little girl.
 "I should print it out, hmm?
 Such a cute picture."

 On the screen, me and Bryce are sitting on the backyard steps.
 We're sleeping.
 My head is on his shoulder, and his head rests on mine.
-He's holding each of my hands with one of his own; our fingers are locked together.
+He's holding each of my hands with his own; our fingers are locked together.
 Mom managed a terrific shot — she got in some of the beautiful, blazing sky, a few wisps of clouds, and all the prettiest parts of our backyard.
 It doesn't feel urban at all — it feels like nature.
 A thin white line trails from his left ear, and another from my right, meeting up around our clasped hands, and disappearing into the folds of my hoodie.
 We'd been sleeping with the headphones still plugged in.

 My face reddens slightly.
 For some reason, I feel embarrassed, but happy at the same time.
 I'd woken up to Bryce's gentle shakes, so I didn't know he had fallen asleep, too.
 And the way our heads rested on each other… I admit it's a very cute picture.
 I think a part of me is glad that mom didn't wake us up immediately, but had taken time to capture the shot.